Oconomowoc in Waukesha County, Wisconsin — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in this topic list: Fraternal or Sororal Organizations.
 A significant historical year for this entry is 1895.

 Location.
 Marker has been reported missing.
 It was located near 43° 6.846′ N, 88° 29.968′ W. Marker was in Oconomowoc, Wisconsin, in Waukesha County.
-Marker was at the intersection of North Lake Road (State Highway 67) and Rockwell Street, on the right when traveling north on North Lake Road.
+It was at the intersection of North Lake Road (State Highway 67) and Rockwell Street, on the right when traveling north on North Lake Road.
 Touch for map.
 Marker was at or near this postal address: 307 N Lake Rd, Oconomowoc WI 53066, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this location, measured as the crow flies.
-The Inn at Pine Terrace (approx. half a mile away); Historic Okauchee (approx. 3 miles away); Highway Marking (approx. 4.1 miles away); Nashotah Mission (approx. 4.3 miles away); Stone Bank (approx. 5 miles away); Bishop Jackson Kemper Home Built 1849 (approx. 5.1 miles away); Cushing Memorial Park (approx. 5.6 miles away); Wm.
+At least 8 other markers are within 6 miles of this location, measured as the crow flies: The Wizard of Oz (approx. Ό mile away); Historic Okauchee (approx. 3 miles away); Highway Marking (approx. 4.1 miles away); Nashotah Mission (approx. 4.3 miles away); Stone Bank (approx. 5 miles away); Bishop Jackson Kemper Home Built 1849 (approx. 5.1 miles away); Cushing Memorial Park (approx. 5.6 miles away); Wm.
 R. Look Log Cabin (approx. 5.8 miles away).
+Touch for a list and map of all markers in Oconomowoc.

 Additional commentary.